MarksMakerSpace/filament-profiles/README.md

 ## Tips

-If you find this site useful and want to help keep it ad-free, please consider supporting me on [Patreon](https://www.patreon.com/marksmakerspace) or send me a tip on [Ko-Fi](https://ko-fi.com/sirthundercloud).
-Your membership will go towards hosting, maintenance and ongoing improvements.
+If you find this site useful and want to help keep it ad-free, please consider supporting me on [Patreon](https://www.patreon.com/marksmakerspace) or tip me on [Ko-Fi](https://ko-fi.com/sirthundercloud).
+Your tip or membership will go towards hosting, maintenance and keeping me motivated for ongoing improvements.

 Thank you all and happy printing.